Stonehaven Lifeboat Station: History

 Stonehaven first received a lifeboat in 1854, when one was presented to the Kincardineshire Lifeboat Association (KLA) by Miss Lydia Ann Barclay, of Aberdeen, a Minister for the Gospel, for the Society of Friends.

 A letter of 27 February 1867 from Mr Sheriff Wilson of Stonehaven was considered at the meeting of the RNLI committee of management on Thursday 7 March, stating that the KLA were prepared to transfer the Stonehaven lifeboat station to the management of the RNLI.
 It was decided to form a branch of the Institution at Stonehaven, and that the station there should be fully renovated.

 It was later reported that the local boatmen had lost all confidence in the KLA lifeboat, and were refusing to enrol as its crew.
-The boat was heavy to pull., and although of the self-righting type, was proven not to self-right.
+The boat was heavy to pull, and although supposedly of the self-righting type, was proven not to self-right.

-In March 1868, a new 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with its carriage, was transported to Aberdeen free of charge, by the Aberdeen Steam Navigation Company, from where it was transported to Stonehaven by rail.
+In March 1868, a new 33 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with its carriage, was transported to Aberdeen free of charge, by the Aberdeen Steam Navigation Company, from where it was transported to Stonehaven by rail.
 A new boathouse had been constructed on the south side of the pier, at a cost of £203.

 In a grand procession on 12 March 1868, the lifeboat, decorated in flags, was transported to the new boathouse from the railway station, accompanied by various members of the local magistrates and council, Freemasons, the artillery and rifle volunteers, fishermen, sailors, etc, along with a Highland piper, and a band.
 The lifeboat had been funded by a gift of £420 from Mrs George Burgess of London, and was named St George at her request.